Recipe and photography provided by Heinen’s partner, Chef Billy Parisi.

-As summer winds down and the school year comes front and center, I am always looking to make tasty, easy-to-make homecooked meals.
+As summer winds down, I am always looking to make tasty, easy home-cooked meals.
 This fall spin on the classic turkey pot pie is incredibly easy to make, extremely delicious and comes together in under one hour.

 One of my favorite things about this turkey pot pie recipe is that it can be customized to meet the needs of your family’s taste buds.
-You can definitely add in peas, kale, carrots, root vegetables or anything else that you may want to include.
+You can definitely add in peas, kale, carrots, root vegetables or anything else really.
 In the same manner, if there is something you want to swap or take out, that is definitely fine as well.
 You can use sliced turkey breasts instead of ground turkey, or get rid of the celery and onions if you’d like.
 My advice when it comes to cooking has always been to make recipes work for you.

 To include some amazing bacon flavor into this recipe, start by rendering off some bacon fat and crisping up some sliced-up bacon.
 Not only will this add tons of delicious flavor to this pot pie, but it will also act as the oil that we will cook the rest of the turkey and vegetables in.
 Once the bacon is crispy, remove it from the pan and add the turkey and vegetables to the rendered bacon fat and saute for 5 to 6 minutes.

-Pot pie, by nature, is really thick, so to ensure that it is to the proper consistency you will make a roux using the rendered bacon fat used for cooking the vegetables.
+Pot pie, by nature, is really thick, so to ensure that it is to the proper consistency, you will make a roux using the rendered bacon fat from cooking the vegetables.
 Stir in some flour and then add in some chicken stock.
-It should immediately become very thick, and at this point add in some cream, herbs, salt and pepper.
-Be sure to taste it as well as it is really good.
+It should immediately become very thick.
+At this point, add in some cream, herbs, salt and pepper.
+Be sure to taste it as well.

 - 6 slices of bacon, chopped